tri2sing/AWSS3Play/README.md

 ## Running the Service
 The steps to run the service are.
+* Ensure that your Cassandra cluster is running
 * Deploy the following where you want to run the service ** ~/.aws/credentials
 ** ~/.aws/config